 In digitalization, regulators see scope for huge improvements in risk monitoring.
 Instead of just being responsible for customers’ misdoings after the deed is done, a comprehensive approach to data-first banking helps with proactive risk management.

 Let's how policies that promote digitalization like the mandate for Automated Data Flow (ADF) benefit Banks in the long run.

 Automated Data Flow: One Answer to All Banking Reporting Woes

 RBI introduced the initiative of Automated Data Flow (ADF) in 2010.
 The Reserve Bank of India's (RBI) approach paper outlines a framework for putting in place a Central Data Repository (CDR) with various layers for data acquisition, data integration, data conversion, data validation, and data submission.

-Why Choose CRisMac ADF to Automate Banking Reports
+Why Choose CRisMac ADF to Automate Banking Reports?

-Our consultants are a team of dedicated banking professionals who have worked on bettering banking-technologies for 20+ years.
 Today, products created by D2K Technologies are active in 8 out of 10 top banks in India.

 Get in touch with D2K Banking Fintech Consultancy Experts for more information on roadmaps for deploying technologies for comprehensive data analytics.